Light long-lived particles at the FCC-hh with the proposal for a dedicated forward detector FOREHUNT and a transverse detector DELIGHT: Dedicated Detectors at the 100 TeV FCC-hh

 \section{Dedicated Detectors at the 100 TeV FCC-hh}

 In this section, we aim to motivate the need for new forward dedicated LLP detectors for the 100\,TeV FCC-hh collider experiment and explore their sensitivity.
-To begin with, let us examine the signal acceptance (in \%) for the long-lived dark Higgs boson {model at FASER2, as depicted in Fig.~\ref{fig:FASER14}.
-For the analysis, we consider benchmark points within a mass range of $m_\phi$ from 0.1\,GeV to 4.4\,GeV and a model-independent exploration of the decay length ($c\tau$), varying from $10^{-2}$\,m to $10^4$\,m.
-As we can see from Fig.~\ref{fig:FASER14}, the signal acceptances for the discussed benchmark scenarios are generally not high and attain a maximum value of $\sim 10^{-3}\%$ for moderate masses and decay lengths.
-Notably, for small decay lengths of the dark Higgs boson ($c\tau = 10^{-2}$\,m) and a mass greater than or equal to 1\,GeV, the signal acceptance drops significantly.
-This motivates us to investigate the sensitivity of the dark Higgs boson model using a forward detector instead at the FCC-hh.
+To begin with, let us examine the signal acceptance for the long-lived dark Higgs boson {model at FASER2, as depicted in Fig.~\ref{fig:FASER14}.
+For the analysis, we consider benchmark points within a mass range of $m_\phi$ from 0.1\,GeV to 4.4\,GeV and an independent variation of the proper decay length ($c\tau$) between from $10^{-2}$\,m to $10^4$\,m.
+This is useful in translating the results to any non-minimal dark Higgs model as well, where the mass and lifetime do not follow the particular relation as in the minimal dark Higgs model described in Section\,\ref{s:model}.
+As we can see from Fig.~\ref{fig:FASER14}, the signal acceptances for the discussed benchmark scenarios are generally not high and attain a maximum value of $\sim 10^{-3}\%$ for moderate masses and proper decay lengths.
+Notably, for small proper decay lengths of the dark Higgs boson ($c\tau = 10^{-2}$\,m) and a mass greater than or equal to 1\,GeV, the signal acceptance drops significantly.
+This motivates us to investigate the sensitivity of the dark Higgs boson model using a forward detector instead of the FCC-hh.
 For simulating events at 100\,TeV, we generate $b{\bar b}$ events at the leading order (LO) using {\texttt pythia8}, and we use the \texttt{cteq6l1} PDF distribution for this purpose~\cite{Pumplin:2002vw}.
 However, for the computation of the projected sensitivity at 100\,TeV, we use the NNLO cross-section to be $\sigma_{bb}=3.09\times 10^{12}~\rm{fb}$ as given in Ref.~\cite{Mangano:2016jyj}.